kamgrzeski/SoftCRM/README.md

-# B2B CRM System in Laravel 11 with PHP [>8.2]
+# SoftCRM System in Laravel 11 with PHP [>8.2]
 <p align="center">
   <img src="https://i.ibb.co/z8ssKdN/Przechwytywanie.jpg">
 </p>

-SoftCRM is a database system containing a number of useful functions and solutions to facilitate B2B company management.
-It uses data analysis about customers' history with a company and to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.
+SoftCRM is a comprehensive database system designed to streamline B2B company management through a wide range of powerful features and solutions.
+By leveraging data analysis of customer interactions and history, SoftCRM helps businesses enhance relationships with their clients.
+Its primary focus is on improving customer retention, fostering stronger connections, and ultimately driving sustainable sales growth.
+Whether you're managing customer data, tracking sales, or planning strategies, SoftCRM provides the tools to ensure your business runs more efficiently and profitably.

 <img src="https://i.imgur.com/6LLw8MX.png">

 ## Functionality:
-#### Dependencies:
+#### Core Features:
-- Customer management
+- **Customer management**: Efficiently manage customer data, track interactions, and maintain detailed customer profiles to enhance relationships and improve customer retention.
-- Employee management
+- **Employee management**: Organize employee information, assign tasks, and monitor performance to optimize workforce productivity and collaboration.
-- Business management
+- **Business management**: Oversee the overall business operations, manage company data, and streamline communication between departments.
-- Contract management between companies
+- **Contract management between companies**: Handle contracts with partner companies, track agreement statuses, and ensure compliance with legal requirements.

 #### Marketing:
-- Product management
+- **Product management**: Maintain a detailed inventory of products, track availability, and manage pricing to align with market demands.
-- Task management for employees
+- **Task management for employees**: Assign and monitor tasks related to marketing campaigns, ensuring that employees stay on top of their responsibilities.

 #### Sales:
-- Finance management
+- **Finance management**: Keep track of all financial transactions, manage budgets, and ensure that financial resources are used efficiently.
-- Sales management
+- **Sales management**: Oversee the entire sales process, from lead generation to closing deals, and track performance metrics to drive growth.

 #### Statistics:
-- full statistics from every day, yesterday, week and year
+- **Detailed statistics for every day, including yesterday, weekly, and yearly summaries**: Generate comprehensive reports showing key performance indicators (KPIs) to help you analyze trends and make informed business decisions.
-- number of operations in the system,
+- **Total count of all operations within the system**: Get a complete overview of all activities happening within the system to monitor efficiency and operational output.

 ####  Keep in mind that this is not the end of the functionality of this system because I am constantly developing it!